microsoft/psi/topics/InDepth.WritingComponents.md

 If you are writing a single-input, single-output component, use the `ConsumerProducer<TIn, TOut>` base class and write a corresponding stream operator as an extension method as this will simplify authoring.
 Make sure the stream operator takes a `DeliveryPolicy` parameter, and uses it when creating the connection to the receiver of the consumer-producer class.

 If your component has a single input, but multiple outputs, name the input `In` and implement the `IConsumer<T>` interface.
 Similarly, if your component has multiple inputs but a single output, name the output `Out` and implement the `IProducer<T>` interface.

+If your component posts messages from outside its receiver(s) that are not generated in response to messages received (e.g. from its own threads or event handlers), then it is a source component and should implement the `ISourceComponent` interface.
+Such messages must not be posted before the interface's `Start` method is called or after the `Stop` method returns.
+However, purely reactive messages (i.e. those that are produced in response to a received message) may continue to be posted from within a receiver method.

 If your component has multiple inputs and multiple outputs, we recommend you name the inputs using a pattern FooIn, e.g. AudioIn, ImageIn, etc. and the outputs using the pattern FooOut, e.g. AudioOut, ImageOut, etc. This way, developers can use the auto-completion features in Intellisense to quickly discover the inputs and outputs a component might have by just typing "In" or "Out" after component and ".".